Richard Tuttle

 2 products

-A major European retrospective, Richard Tuttle: I Don’t Know.
+A major European retrospective, Richard Tuttle: I Don't Know.
 The Weave of Textile Language, opened at Tate Modern in London in 2014 and traveled to the Whitechapel Gallery.
-His work has also been included in important group presentations such as documenta in Kassel and the Venice Biennale, underscoring his lasting influence on the trajectory of contemporary art.
+His artworks have also been included in important group presentations such as documenta in Kassel and the Venice Biennale, underscoring his lasting influence on the trajectory of contemporary art.

-A major European retrospective, Richard Tuttle: I Don’t Know.
+A major European retrospective, Richard Tuttle: I Don't Know.
 The Weave of Textile Language, opened at Tate Modern in London in 2014 and traveled to the Whitechapel Gallery.
-His work has also been included in important group presentations such as documenta in Kassel and the Venice Biennale, underscoring his lasting influence on the trajectory of contemporary art.
+His artworks have also been included in important group presentations such as documenta in Kassel and the Venice Biennale, underscoring his lasting influence on the trajectory of contemporary art.

 Buy art online